hpcaitech/ColossalAI/docs/source/en/basics/booster_plugins.md

 - [Gemini Plugin](#gemini-plugin): It wraps the [Gemini](../features/zero_with_chunk.md) which implements Zero-3 with chunk-based and heterogeneous memory management.
 - [Torch DDP Plugin](#torch-ddp-plugin): It is a wrapper of `torch.nn.parallel.DistributedDataParallel` and can be used to train models with data parallelism.
 - [Torch FSDP Plugin](#torch-fsdp-plugin): It is a wrapper of `torch.distributed.fsdp.FullyShardedDataParallel` and can be used to train models with zero-dp.
+- [Hybrid Pararllel Plugin](#hybrid-parallel-plugin): It provides a tidy interface that integrates the power of Shardformer, pipeline manager, mixied precision training, TorchDDP and Zero stage 1/2 feature.
+With this plugin, transformer models can be easily trained with any combination of tensor parallel, pipeline parallel and data parallel (DDP/Zero) efficiently, along with various kinds of optimization tools for acceleration and memory saving.
+Detailed information about supported parallel strategies and optimization tools is explained in the section below.

 More plugins are coming soon.